Behavioral Expectations

 • Seniors are allowed to leave school after they have completed their last class for the day.
 Seniors that choose to leave campus after their last scheduled class must sign-out and not return to campus.

 5. Campus: Certain areas of the campus are off limits during the school day.
 These include the pastures and woods surrounding the campus.
 Middle school students have specific guidelines about which areas of campus they may access during the day.
 During the day Upper School students may go to their cars in the upper lot to retrieve something but they may not “hang out” in the parking lot or in cars that are parked.
-Students who drive and have parked in one of the lower lots who need to go to their car during the day must check with either their advisor, the Assistant Upper School Head, or Upper School Head before going down to the lot and upon returning.
+Students who drive and have parked in one of the lower lots who need to go to their car during the day must check with either their advisor, Head of Student Experience, or Upper School Head before going down to the lot and upon returning.

 6. Classroom: In the classroom, students are expected to be courteous and respectful of fellow students and faculty.
 This includes arriving on time and not disrupting the class for personal needs.
 Teachers are responsible for the management of their classrooms and have the ability to give detentions or other consequences directly to students if they deem it necessary.
-In the event that such measures are not effective, students will be referred to the Middle School Head or Assistant Upper School Head.
+In the event that such measures are not effective, students will be referred to the Middle School Head or Head of Student Experience.

 7. Property: All students are expected to respect individual and school property.
 If a student borrows someone's property, they must have the owner’s permission.
 Borrowing without permission is theft and is a major infraction.
 Keeping classrooms and the campus clean and neat is the responsibility of all members of the Overlake community.